Daniel-Musunza/searchapp-nodejs/readme.md

 ## Parameters
-HotelName - Filter hotels by name.
-Rooms - Filter hotels by the number of available rooms.
+Rooms [Adults, Children, ChildrenAge] - Filter hotels by the number of available rooms.
 Language - Filter hotels by language.
 Location - Filter hotels by location.
 HotelType - Filter hotels by type.
 Rating - Filter hotels by rating.
-Country - Filter hotels by country. checkIn and checkOut - Filter hotels by available dates.
+Country - Filter hotels by country.
+DateFrom and DateTo - Filter hotels by available dates.

-## Example
-To search for hotels with a specific name:

-sql
-Copy code
-GET /search?HotelName=Hotel 1